maksimr/performance/README.md

 **TL;DR**
-- Bytes → characters → tokens → nodes → object model.
+- 🔵Bytes → characters → tokens → nodes → object model.
-- HTML markup is transformed into a Document Object Model (DOM); CSS markup is transformed into a CSS Object Model (CSSOM).
+- 🔵HTML markup is transformed into a Document Object Model (DOM); CSS markup is transformed into a CSS Object Model (CSSOM).
-- DOM and CSSOM are independent data structures.
+- 🔵DOM and CSSOM are independent data structures.

 ## Document Object Model (DOM)